bonitasoft/bonita-doc/md/performance-tuning.md

 ```
 For details of these parameters, see [Work service](#work_service).

-In addition, connectors longer that 10 seconds produces *warning* using the logger `org.bonitasoft.engine.core.connector.impl.ConnectorExecutionTimeLogger`.
+In addition, connectors longer that 10 seconds produces a log at *warning* level named : `org.bonitasoft.engine.core.connector.impl.ConnectorExecutionTimeLogger`.

 The *warning* log contains all references to find exactly which connector is slow.
-A *debug* log prints all input parameters of this connector.
+A *fine* log prints all input parameters of this connector.

 Here is a sample log produced using a connector that does a `Thread.sleep(15000)`
 ```